 While the porchetta is resting you will have time to prepare a salad or the other side dishes.
 Our porchetta was served with roasted potatoes that we added to the porchetta roasting pan at the last hour of the roasting process.
 We also included roasted carrots, steamed green beans and a crisp green salad.

 Roasting a porchetta is something that is to be enjoyed with family and friends on special occasions.
 I made this for our son’s 58th birthday at his special request.
 It is a two-day love- project.
-If I can do this, you can do it!
 You will be rewarded with a flavor-packed entree with a crackling, crispy pork rind.
 Enjoy! ❤️

 SOME OTHER RECIPES WE ARE SURE YOU WILL LOVE: